lmc-eu/spirit-design-system/docs/decisions/002-node-version.md

 Deciding which version of Node.js to use for a project is a trade-off between using the latest features and stability.

-The Spirit Design System is more focused on stably shipping its components than experimenting with the latest features which is where the Active Long-Term Support (LTS) version really shines.
+The Spirit Design System is more focused on stably shipping its components than experimenting with the latest features which is where the Active Long-Term Support (LTS) version shines.

 We distribute our code as npm packages where we define minimal support Node.js engine.